wilds/angular-schema-form-dynamic-select/README.md

 * the url property defines the URL to use.
 * the optional optionsCallback can be used to add to or change the options with information known in runtime.
 * httpPost-options has a "parameter"-property, that contains the JSON that will be POST:ed to the server.

+# UI-Select
+The support for angular-ui-select was added in the 0.9.0-version, and is currently partial.

+Its dependencies aren't included in the package.json, and will hence have to be installed manually, here is a script:

+   bower install angular-ui-select angular-underscore angular-ui-utils angular-translate angular-ui-select angular-ui-utils angular-sanitiz

+It is used as strapselect, but by including the form types uiselect and uiselectmultiple instead.

+    {
+        "key": 'uiselectmultiple',
+        "type": 'uiselectmultiple',
+        "titleMap": [
+          { value: 'one', name: 'option one'},
+          { value: 'two', name: 'option two'},
+          { value: 'three', name: 'option three'}
+        ]
+    },

+It support dynamically fetching items from a backend using callbacks and http-methods, but filters, for example, aren't implemented yet.

+See the example app in the source for more details.

 # Recommendations